Calix, Inc.: Awards and recognition

+In 2022, Forbes named Calix in its annual list of America's best mid-sized companies.

 In 2023, Calix received a Gold Stevie Award in the Workforce Development category at the American Business Awards.
+In 2024, Light Reading recognized Calix in its Leading Lights Awards 2024 finalists list.

 In 2025, Calix was included in Fast Company’s list of the World’s Most Innovative Companies in the enterprise category.